How To Build A Thriving Organizational Culture [plus survey resources]

 Right away, this definition teaches us something important about culture, which is that culture doesn’t come from above.
 As a leader, you can’t always govern people’s beliefs or behaviors.
 You can try to influence and guide them, but ultimately your culture will always emerge from within the team.

 A strong organizational culture can be a competitive advantage, according to 94% of managers in one study.

 Culture defines everything about your company.
 It dictates how people go about their jobs, how they prioritize tasks, how they work with colleagues, and how they treat clients.

 Some of the main ways that your culture impacts your business include:

 What does it feel like to be an employee at your company?
-Culture defines the way that employees experience life within your team.
+Your organization's culture defines the way that employees experience life within your team.
 If employees are excited and energized, that’s probably because of the culture.
-If they’re stressed or unfulfilled, that’s probably down to culture too.
+If they’re stressed or unfulfilled, that’s probably down to corporate culture too.

 A strong culture makes it easier to:

-- Engage: A vibrant culture helps people understand the importance of their daily work.
+- Engage: A vibrant culture helps team members understand the importance of their daily work.
 They’ll see how they fit in the team, and they will understand how their role aligns with the company’s strategic goals.
 This leads to higher engagement across the board.

 - Retain: Culture is mostly about relationships.
-When employees have positive relationships with their colleagues and leaders, they start to feel invested in the company’s overall mission.
+When employees have positive relationships with leaders and other team members, they start to feel invested in the company’s overall mission.
 As a result, the employee is likely to stick around longer, and to seek internal promotion rather than external opportunities.